Barbara Hakin

 Dame Barbara Ann Hakin DBE (born December 1952) is a former Deputy Chief Executive of NHS England.
 She was formerly the Chief Executive of the East Midlands Strategic Health Authority.
 She was formerly a General Practitioner in Bradford.
+She was involved a controversy around patient safety, in which she was referred to the General Medical Council.
+The case was closed in 2017.
+Hakin was created a Dame Commander of the Order of the British Empire in the 2009 Queens Birthday Honours List.